The British General and the Bosnia 'Mutiny'

 The incident also shows once again that there is a place for a responsible independent staff association representing and serving its members, such as the British Armed Forces Federation, which acts constructively within sensible ground rules but is not beholden to the MoD, and is free to monitor and respond to Government and Parliamentary developments affecting its members.

-10. Support the military benefits and total compensation package necessary to maintain the All-Volunteer Force.
+7. Support the military benefits and total compensation package necessary to maintain the readiness of the All-Volunteer Force.

 - Military pay